Updated April 2026

 What Is the Advanced Recomp Stack?

-No direct clinical trial has evaluated the full 3-peptide combination; protocols are extrapolated from individual compound evidence and practitioner/community usage patterns.
-The rationale is mechanistic: retatrutide operates on incretin and glucagon pathways while CJC-1295 and ipamorelin operate on the GH axis via GHRH and ghrelin receptors respectively, and there is no direct receptor overlap between those systems.
+No direct clinical trial has evaluated the full 3-peptide Advanced Recomp Stack combination.
+Protocols are extrapolated from individual compound evidence and community usage patterns.
+The rationale is that retatrutide and the CJC-1295 + ipamorelin pairing work through completely separate biological systems with no receptor overlap, making them mechanistically compatible.

 Why Add CJC-1295 + Ipamorelin to Retatrutide?